Japan 10-Year Bond Yield Ticks Higher

 He added that Japan’s economy remains resilient, supported by solid corporate earnings and rising household incomes.

-Earlier this week, the BOJ raised its policy rate by 25 basis points to 1% in an effort to contain inflation and support the weakening yen.
+Last week, the BOJ raised its policy rate by 25 basis points to 1% in an effort to contain inflation and support the weakening yen.

-Meanwhile, data showed Japan’s core inflation remained unchanged at 1.4% in May, in line with expectations, indicating that underlying price pressures stayed moderate despite concerns that higher energy costs could drive inflation higher.
+Meanwhile, recent data showed Japan’s core inflation remained unchanged at 1.4% in May, in line with expectations, indicating that underlying price pressures stayed moderate despite concerns that higher energy costs could drive inflation higher.

 The comments reinforced expectations that the BOJ will maintain its gradual tightening path if economic and price conditions continue to evolve as anticipated.